A team of Pop Cultured Badasses

 - The engine of Noh-Varr's ship is named Kirby.
 It's sparked with belief and runs on imagination.

-- In a Shout-Out to Gillen and McKelvie's work in Phonogram, David Kohl appears in the mass of alternate dimension beings summoned by Billy to fight Mother.
+- In a Shout-Out to Gillen and McKelvie's work in Phonogram, a Loki dressed as David Kohl appears in the mass of alternate dimension beings summoned by Billy to fight Mother.

 - Miss America travels to Earth-212.
 The song itself is one of her character themes according to Gillen.

 - The antagonist Leah forms an anti-Young Avengers group consisting of mostly people who used to be romantically involved with the Young Avengers to various extents, a reference to the League of Evil Exes.

 - Actually lampshaded in the "Yamblr" recap page with the hashtags: #All of the exes are Noh-Varrs #no surprise there #is this Scott Pilgrim